Worms, such as roundworms and tapeworms, are internal parasites that become lodged in the digestive system of their hosts.

 - Sanitizing anything that the parrot comes into contact with

-If the worms have been left unchecked for some time, you may need the intervention of an avian vet.
 Most worms can be treated with over-the-counter medicine, but the side effects of worms can’t.
 If your parrot has an intestinal blockage, anemia, or is malnourished, a veterinarian may need to intervene.